 And these can help you gain so-called “thought leadership” around a certain issue in the blockchain space.

-A commercial ICO white paper tends to focus on an industry problem and how your proposed new cryptocurrency will solve it.
+To reach business people or investors, your white paper should focus on an industry problem and how your proposed new cryptocurrency will solve it.

 These often include third-party research, market sizing, and notes about the ecosystem or niche to be created.